usaid-cs/yesterday-i-learned/random.md

 - "I think I'm starting to understand the older people in my life. ...
 Imagine a tool you've used for 30 years, it's not even an extension of your hand any longer, it's a pure extension of your will.
 I wouldn't want to replace it either." - /r/Steavee
 - Kafka told his friend to have his works "to be burned unread" after he dies.
 His friend responded be publishing everything, citing Kafka might have had psycological issues that made him say such things.
 - There is an encyclopedia page dedicated to [Rihanna's forehead](http://uncyclopedia.wikia.com/wiki/Rihanna%27s_Forehead).
-- 4060 is the grocery code for broccoli.
 - [Intel GPU firmware have been proprietary since skylake.](https://lists.freedesktop.org/archives/intel-gfx/2015-June/068167.html)
 - The [Great Wall of China](https://en.wikipedia.org/wiki/Great_Wall_of_China) comes in multiple discrete sections, sometimes even perpendicular to each other.
 - Sleeping Dogs was one of the greatest games you bothered to finish.
 The story, the setting, the knee-breaking action, driving while hopping from car to car.
-- The "shutter speed" and "aperture" settings in Android are fake.
-What are you, stupid?
-There is no shutter.
-Both settings are emulated.
 - Elon Musk once said along the lines of: [if you work 100-hour weeks and others work 40-hour weeks, then your chances of (he used the word "success", but it's probably more like "getting something done") is higher, if not 2.5x higher, than your competitors.](https://www.nextbigwhat.com/elon-musk-quotes-297/) You know that's 14-hour work days, right?
 You know people burn out, right?
 - The most average person is [a 28-year old Han Chinese man](http://www.dailymail.co.uk/news/article-1362709/Typical-human-face-28-year-old-Chinese-man.html).
 - For \$15~100, you can buy mystery boxes on eBay, containing more than their value worth of trash.
 - There is no conceptual difference between using your power line for ethernet, and using your phone line for your DSL.
 The signals are just overlapped with vastly different frequencies (Hz vs MHz).
 Also, if you live in an apartment building, congrats!
 Everyone shares your local network!
 - Compact camera sales dropped [90%](https://www.youtube.com/watch?v=2FfESeH7Rro) from 2010 to 2016.
-- Brian's Point Inflation Hypothesis states that, for any given Reddit user, no matter how useless or controversial its comments are, it is still more likely for its karma to be net positive than negative.
 - [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) basically says that if any trend [in the stock market] becomes a target, then it is less likely to occur in the future.
 An example is the "if the stock market surges in January, it surges throughout the rest of the year" pattern, which will probably fail now because someone jinxed it.
 - The first person to say ["Octothorpe taters"](https://www.google.ca/search?q=hashtag+fries&oq=hashtag+fries) was @1337 on 2018-02-02.
 - 1 Infinite Loop is [a stupid 0](https://www.google.com/maps/place/Infinite+Loop,+Cupertino,+CA+95014,+USA/@37.3320954,-122.0309105,18z/data=!4m5!3m4!1s0x808fb5b6e7b4b9fb:0x697a4332574f50d9!8m2!3d37.3320003!4d-122.0307812.)